 - Pray for them, and with them, during the trials and challenges of youth, and beyond.

 Today our responsibility to teach our children correct principles is as important as ever.
 So, in conclusion, please know this, we cannot do it effectively without the guiding influence of the Holy Spirit (aka the Holy Ghost) in our lives.
 He is our friend!
-If we are prepared and worthy, He will teach us of Christ and guide us to become more like Him.
-He is the one who will prepare us to come unto the Savior.
+If we are prepared and worthy, the Holy Spirit will enlighten our minds to know of Jesus Christ, to learn more of Him, to become more like Him, and to guide us in teaching our children of Christ.
+The Holy Spirit is the one who will prepare us to come unto Jesus Christ, our Savior.
 Ultimately, He will bring us into the presence of God the Father and Jesus Christ.
-And, He is the one who will inspire and guide us as we strive to teach our children the truth and guide them unto Jesus Christ.
+And again, He is the one who will inspire and guide us as we strive to teach our children the truth, and He will guide them unto Jesus Christ.
+At that moment, if we faithfully follow the Doctrine of Christ, we will stand confidently in the presents of God the Father and His Son, Jesus the Christ.

 “…in coming days, it will not be possible to survive spiritually without the guiding, directing, comforting, and constant influence of the Holy Ghost.
 I urge you to stretch beyond your current spiritual ability to receive personal revelation.
 Choose to do the spiritual work required to enjoy the gift of the Holy Ghost and hear the voice of the Spirit more frequently and more clearly.”
 President Russell M. Nelson